grepdisc/communitycanvases/_pages/board.md

 **Katherine Pessecow** - Executive Director

-Katherine teaches Social Studies in the Buffalo Public Schools.
-With 13 years of volunteer coordination and event planning experience, she chairs the Community Engagement Committee on the Board of the Buffalo Maritime Center.<br><br><br>
+Katherine Pessecow is Community Canvases’ Executive Director as well as an artist and arts/civics educator.
+She is a social studies teacher in the Buffalo Public Schools, and a board member at Buffalo Maritime Center and Hostel Buffalo Niagara.
+She has 13 years of volunteer coordination and event planning experience and is a longtime West Side Resident.<br><br><br>

 **Hy Carrel** - Director of Operations

-Hy is a social worker who has brought Faithful Fools training to Buffalo.
-Previously, he built community through developing REI circles and housing unhoused neighbors at BestSelf Behavioral Health.
+Hy Carrel is Director of Operations for Community Canvases and founding director of its Kind Fools program, inspired by his work with Faithful Fools street-level community in San Francisco’s Tenderloin.
+In spaces that Hy facilitates, people from varied lived experiences build community based on a value of "we all belong."
+Hy is a lead facilitator for Community Canvases programming and offers a gentle encouraging presence for our partners.<br><br><br>